 If you have been looking for an easy to sew messenger bag tutorial, you’ve come to the right place!
 This messenger bag has two pockets, but requires no sewing skills beyond sewing a straight and slightly curved line!
 I made it in between feeding and caring for four children and packing for a cross country move (come back tomorrow if you want more details on what THAT looks like!)
-If you are looking for a more satchel-type bag, check out this wonderful free messenger bag pattern!
+If you are looking for a more satchel-type bag, check out this inexpensive satchel messenger bag pattern!

 Messenger Bag Sewing Tutorial